dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 discovery manager that implements the service discovery protocols that Envoy [implements](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol).

-A Cluster is defined as: "A cluster is a group of logically similar endpoints that Envoy connects to.
+A Cluster is defined as: "A group of logically similar endpoints that Envoy connects to."
 Each cluster has a name, which *traffic* extends to be a domain name.
+See "Naming Clusters" below.

 The use case for this plugin is when a cluster has endpoints running in multiple (Kubernetes?) clusters and you need to steer traffic to (or away) from these endpoints, i.e.